Master of Orion

 Master of Orion (abbreviated as MoO) is a turn-based, 4X science fiction strategy game in which the player leads one of ten races to dominate the galaxy through a combination of diplomacy and conquest while developing technology, exploring and colonizing star systems.

 Sometimes described as a scifi-themed spin-off of classic Civilization, the game has proven to be quite enduring, becoming a cult classic in its niche of sci-fi-themed 4X strategy games.
 It has received several direct sequels, and additionally, a number of other games published since have been described as inspired by it, with reviewers and players divided on whether any has succeeded at recapturing the feeling and gameplay of the original.

 The game was released in 1993 by MicroProse on the MS-DOS operating system.
-It was ported to the Mac OS in 1995 by Take-Two Interactive and distributed by GameTek.
+It was ported to Mac OS in 1995 by Take-Two Interactive and distributed by GameTek.
 It is the first in its franchise, and the rights are held by Wargaming.

 Gameplay

 Master of Orion is a turn-based game.
 In the first iteration of the franchise, one can only play against the artificial intelligence (AI).
 Human and AI players control the management of colonies, technology development, ship construction, inter-species diplomacy, and combat.

 The software generates a map randomly at the start of each game; the player can only choose the size of the galaxy, and the number and difficulty of AI opponents.
 In the first game, star systems have at most one colonizable planet and a few have none.
 Later games have more planets.

 Master of Orion has 10 playable races, each with a specialty.
 For instance, the Humans have advantages in trade and diplomacy; the Bulrathi are the best at ground combat; the Silicoids ignore pollution and can colonize even the most hostile planets, but have slow population growth.
 Each race is predisposed to like or dislike some of the other races, and is advantaged or disadvantaged in different research fields.
-The other 7 races are; Akari, Darloks, Klackons, Meklar, Mrrshan, Sakura, and Psilon.
+The other 7 races are; Alkari, Darloks, Klackons, Meklar, Mrrshan, Sakkra, and Psilon.

 The game begins with a single homeworld, one colony ship, and two scout ships that can be used to explore nearby stars.
 The game will sometimes produce random events which can be harmful or advantageous.
 One planet is Orion, "throne-world of the Ancients" and most valuable research site in the galaxy, protected by a powerful warship, the Guardian.
 Victory is gained either by eliminating all opponents or by winning a vote on peaceful unification.

 There are seven normal and six hostile planet types.
 The various hostile types require increasingly advanced technology to colonize.
 Size determines the planet's initial population capacity.
 Mineral wealth dramatically influences a colony's industrial productivity while Habitability influences population growth rates.
 Hostile planets are the most likely to be rich or ultra-rich in minerals.
 Artifact worlds contain relics of a now-vanished advanced civilization.
 All planets can be upgraded to Gaia class with the appropriate technologies.
 Planets can be upgraded in three ways: